LaunchCodeEducation/intro-to-programming-csharp/src/chapters/forms/creating-forms.rst

 As a user of the web, you know that web pages both display and accept data.
 In this chapter we are going to learn more about how web pages handle data input using HTML forms.
-An HTML **form** is used to accept input from the user and send that data to the server.
+An HTML **form** is used to accept input from the user and send that data to a server.

 Create a Form
 -------------